Haim Revivo: Early life

-Revivo is Jewish and was born to a traditional Mizrahi Jewish family in Ashdod, Israel.
-One of his grandmothers is from Morocco.
+Revivo is Jewish and was born to a traditional Moroccan Jewish family in Ashdod, Israel.

 Club career

 Revivo played football at Hapoel Ashdod until the age of 16 when he transferred to the youth club of Gadna Tel Aviv Yehuda.
 Revivo liked that the club had no senior team and he would be a free agent once he reached 18.
 When he turned 19, Giora Spiegel brought him to Bnei Yehuda after both Hapoel Kfar Saba and Maccabi Petah Tikva turned him down.
 Revivo spent three seasons at Bnei Yehuda before transferring to city rivals, Hapoel.

 When Reuven Atar requested to leave Maccabi Haifa for Hapoel Haifa, Ya'akov Shahar was quick to sign a replacement.
 He brought in Revivo, who was happy to join Haifa since he believed that from there he could get to a European club.
 In his first season with Haifa, Revivo led the league (along with Amir Turgeman) with 17 goals.
 In his second season, he wanted to move from the left side of the midfield to the center of the pitch.
 Then club manager, Giora Spiegel, was reluctant but in order to avoid a fight with his star, he released Alon Mizrahi.
 Revivo paid off dividends and was once again the league leading goal scorer.
 Haifa was quick to sell their star to Spanish club, Celta de Vigo.

 Revivo became a starter at Celta Vigo.
 In October 1996, shortly after Revivo joined the club, he made headlines because of the club's league clash on Yom Kippur.
 Revivo desperately wanted to avoid the match that fell on the Jewish holiday.
 The club was able to move the match fixture ahead by a couple of hours and Revivo played for as long he could before being brought off in the second half to hurry home for the holiday.
 He played in Spain a few successful years, and was very popular in Spain.
 He was named co-winner of the 1998 Israel Sports Figure of the Year Award.

 His first two years with Fenerbahçe were a success, and he led the team to the 2001 Turkish championship, but then he lost the attention of the club's management after other famous foreign players were brought in.
 He decided to leave, and caused much controversy with his move to Istanbul rivals Galatasaray.
 His spell at Galatasaray only lasted a year before he left Turkey.

 After his return to Israel, he signed for Israel's F.C.
-Ashdod, but after 12 games he retired from football.
+Ashdod, but after 13 games he retired from football.
 He is now a successful businessman and one of the former owners of F.C.
 Ashdod.